Myanmar: Coup d'état and civil war

 In Myanmar's 2020 parliamentary election, the ostensibly ruling National League for Democracy (NLD), the party of State Counsellor Aung San Suu Kyi, competed with various other smaller parties - particularly the military-affiliated Union Solidarity and Development Party (USDP).
 Suu Kyi's NLD won the 2020 Myanmar general election on 8 November in a landslide.
 The USDP, regarded as a proxy for the military, suffered a "humiliating" defeat - even worse than in 2015 - capturing only 33 of the 476 elected seats.

 As the election results began emerging, the USDP rejected them, urging a new election with the military as observers.
 More than 90 other smaller parties contested the vote, including more than 15 who complained of irregularities.
-However, election observers declared there were no major irregularities.
+Despite this, election observers declared there were no major irregularities.
 However, despite the election commission validating the NLD's overwhelming victory, the USDP and Myanmar's military persistently alleged fraud.

 In January 2021, just before the new parliament was to be sworn in, the NLD announced that Suu Kyi would retain her State Counsellor role in the upcoming government.